octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

     sp.add_compilation_target("Raffle_comp", Raffle())
 ```

-- **A SmartPy contract** consists of a state together with one or several entry points.
+- **A SmartPy contract** consists of a state with one or several entry points.
   It is a class definition that inherits from `sp.Contract`.

 - **The SmartPy storage** is defined into the constructor `__init__`